seinokatsuhiro/koshucode/README.md

 NAME
 ----------------------

-koshucode — a notational system for relational data
+koshucode — a notational system for relational model

 DESCRIPTION
 ----------------------

-This repository contains a computer program named `koshu` that processes data written in koshucode.
+This repository contains a computer program named `koshu` that processes data written in Koshucode.
-Koshucode is a notation for people and computers who read, write, and calculate relational data.
+Koshucode is a notational system for people and computers who read, write, and calculate relational data.
+This notation widely improves the data literacy of all human beings.

 There are no released packages yet.
 Please download a zipped repository file from GitHub.